 How wrong I was.

 What happened instead, you may ask?
-I’m glad you asked, because I’ll tell you: some economic anxiety, a little poverty—ask me sometime about the year when my net income was zero—a big dog bite (I’ll show you the scar if you ask), and a little depression, and that last one might have been connected more or less to all the earlier things in the list.
+Thanks for asking.
+I’ll tell you: some economic anxiety, a little poverty—ask me sometime about the year when my net income was zero—a big dog bite (I’ll show you the scar if you ask), and a little depression.
+And that last one might have been connected more or less to all the earlier things in the list.

 From the perspective of publication, the last four years might look a little fallow.
-Five stories have been published, no books, and nothing at the moment lined up for publication.
+I’ve published five stories, no books, and have nothing at the moment lined up for publication.
 It’s easy to get discouraged.

 But then, I try to change my perspective and end up thinking, hey, not so fast.
 What have I written in the past four years?
 Three novels.
 Eighteen short stories.
-This newsletter, more or less faithfully for the past couple years.
+Newsletters.
 I haven’t counted up the words, but it’s a lot.
 And this is the part of the writing journey that I have the most control over: how much I produce.
 Whether it gets published is not.

 On Sunday, the fourth anniversary of the official publication date of The Unwanted, I got another rejection letter.
 It was a form rejection, so I filed it away and updated the spreadsheet where I keep track of what’s out on submission.
 That same story is already at three other magazines, and there are three more lined up that I can send it to.
 I’ve got a number of short stories in progress, and I’m still doggedly revising a novel.
 These are the things I can control.